khaytsus/gqrx-scan/README.md

 ### High level functionality
   * Scan a range of frequencies with a specified mode (AM, FM, etc) or a csv file
+  * Monitor a single frequency or channel, pair with record etc to quickly record activity on a channel etc
   * Exclude specific frequencies (birdies, interference, etc)
   * Exclude specific channel names
   * Scan a range of channels or a list of channels